 - enhance trust and confidence in the integrity of the Victorian energy regulatory framework - help regulated entities compare their compliance levels with their industry counterparts and identify areas for improvement - help energy customers make informed decisions about their choice of regulated entities.

 Registers of compliance and enforcement actions

-We maintain a register of contravention orders, penalty notices and enforceable undertakings in relation to the energy industry.
+We maintain a register of enforcement actions taken by the commission, including contravention orders, penalty notices and enforceable undertakings.
 The register is available at the commission website.